 Keep track of your registered leads from the Leads navigation in the IDX Control Panel.
 You might see a new lead that doesn't appear to be genuine.
 These may appear with an identical first and last name, or the name is unintelligible, or the message they've sent is full of advertising links.
 These are known as "Spam Leads".
 With an increase in spam worldwide, IDX continues to work on improving methods to reduce these bad leads so that you can focus on providing the best service to real people.

 IDX Broker has incorporated several options to help reduce the number of Spam Leads your account receives.
 Besides the background processes that prevent bots from signing up with fake names, there are additional settings that you can control in your account.

-Spam lead prevention settings are found under the Leads button, in the Lead Registration Preferences section, Advanced mode, Sign Up Page tab.
+Spam lead prevention settings are found under Leads, in the Lead Registration section, Advanced mode, Sign Up Page tab.

 Below are descriptions of these methods:

 CAPTCHA is a tool to help tell a person from a computer.
 Some spam submissions come from programs, or "robots", that go out on the Internet looking for forms to fill out.
 The CAPTCHA in our system is a small box that a user clicks to confirm that they are not a robot.
 It is easy for your real leads to pass through the test, while preventing spammers from filling your inbox.

 Typically, this checkbox will be enough to validate your visitor, but if the advanced algorithms detect an anomaly, a fail-safe picture challenge will popup to ensure security.